 Tab Description About This Computer Displays system information, including memory capacity, serial number, and BIOS version.
 Initial Setting Selects the drive and device order you wish to use for loading the operating system.
-You of the set of the drive and device order you wish to use for loading the operating system.

-Initial Setting Selects the drive and device order you wish to use for loading the operating system.
 You can specify the hard drive as well as other drives inserted into your computer.
 You can change the volume of the sounds played while the operating system is loading.
 Power On Password Sets the password to secure your computer.
 If you use this option, remember the password at all times.
 If you forget the password, you cannot change this setting anymore, and you will not be able to start your computer.
 Device Disables ports or devices to release resources to the system.
 To change the port settings, select a port and click Settings in the Device tab.
+S Buttons (depending on your model) You can link an action that you often perform to the S1 button (button next to the power button).
+In Sony Notebook Setup there are some actions pre-defined: Standby , Hibernate , External Display , Launch Application .
+If the Bluetooth functionality is installed, another option appears in the drop-down list: Waiting for receiving files (Bluetooth Communication) .
+Plug and Display (depending on your model) By default, when you connect your computer to an external display, the external display is automatically detected and Hotkey Utility automatically outputs to this display.
+If you want to disable this function or change the settings, you can do this in this tab.